Make a complaint

 What will happen to your complaint?

 You will be notified of that decision within 15 working days.
-If the decision is made not to record your complaint you can appeal the decision to the IPCC who are the final arbitrators.
+If the decision is made not to record your complaint you can appeal the decision to the Independent Police Complaints Commission (IPCC) who are the final arbitrators.

-Most cases will be suitable for resolving or investigation locally by a supervisory officer who will contact you to discuss your complaint.
-This will probably be a local Sergeant or Inspector.
+Most cases will be suitable for resolving locally by a supervisory officer who will contact you to discuss your complaint; this will probably be a local Sergeant or Inspector.
+There may be occasions when a local investigation is required, but this will still be conducted by a local supervisory officer.

-The more serious complaints or incidents will be dealt with by the force’s Professional Standards Department.
-In certain cases the Professional Standards Department may refer the matter to the IPCC who will decide on the most appropriate mode of investigation.
+Whilst all complaints are taken seriously, the most serious complaints or incidents will be dealt with by the force’s Professional Standards Department (PSD).
+In certain cases the PSD may refer the matter to the IPCC who will decide on the most appropriate mode of investigation.

 More information on this and the complaints procedure can be found on the IPCC website: www.ipcc.gov.uk